Kingsquee/Worldsong/utils/README.md

-This directory stores the common tools used by routines.
-Raycasting and that sort of thing.
+Utilities are dynamic libraries that store common functionality for routines.
+Raycasting, that kind of thing.